 Dr Cathy Garner

-Cathy Garner is an expert in innovation for economic and social improvement with over 20 years of experience in practice.
-She specialises in innovation and knowledge economy development in cities and university-business partnerships for knowledge exchange.
+Cathy is an expert in innovation for economic and social improvement.
+She specialises in innovation in cities and communities and university-business partnerships for knowledge exchange.
 She holds a number of non-executive Board positions in the UK and internationally.

 Ms Fran Hulbert